The Little Foxes

 The other Hubbards are played to brilliant effect by their stage originators, all seasoned character actors assured in their roles—the wily Ben by Charles Dingle, the slower Oscar by Carl Benton Reid, his fun-loving son Leo by Dan Duryea, and, in a wrenchingly pathetic turn, the abused Birdie, wife of Oscar, by Patricia Collinge.

 Regina's ailing husband, Horace Giddens, is portrayed with quiet dignity by the accomplished Herbert Marshall.
 His simple exchanges with Alexandra, Birdie and Regina give the film a solid core.
-I'm not sure I believe that his character of the honest banker who sees through human vanity and wants only what's best for everyone really exists, but I believe it while watching the film.
+I'm not sure I believe his character of the honest banker who sees through human vanity and wants only what's best for everyone really exists in the real world, but I believe it while watching the film.

 The most dramatic scene from the play, involving Horace and Regina, is ratcheted up in shock value in the movie—not by histrionics but by deadly cool acting and unflinching direction.
-It would take a film seminar to take apart all the small glances, spoken inferences and physical stage business that lead up to this moment and its consequences.
-Let's just say it's a classic sequence of acting and filmmaking.
+A film seminar could take apart all the small glances, spoken inferences and physical stage business that lead up to this moment and its consequences.
+But here let's just say it's a classic sequence of acting and filmmaking.

 The Little Foxes garnered a total of nine Academy Award nominations—including for director Wyler, writer Hellman and all the female leads—though it won none.
 That was the year that the uplifting How Green Was My Valley swept the awards, and the year that the dark Citizen Kane was similarly shut out, except for a writing award.
 This negative vision of America was not taken to voters' hearts, though it has continued to resonate in the years since.